 The final commit message looks like

 [#5] Move the constants out of the GildedRose class In order to, refactor and clean the code of GildedRose - Make MAX_QUALITY, MIN_QUALITY & MIN_SELL_IN_DATE as local variables ItemVisitor - Move AGED_BRIE string to the AgedBrie class - Move SULFURAS string to the Sulfuras class - Move CONCERT string to the Concert class - Adapt the tests accordingly

-By just reading this last message, anyone should deduce that firstly, in this commit I only moved some constants from the GildedRose class.
-And secondly, the commit was part of a larger code refactoring of the GildedRose class.
+By just reading this last message, anyone should deduce that I only moved some constants from the GildedRose class in this commit.
+And secondly, the commit was part of a more extensive code refactoring of the GildedRose class.

 How is this helpful?

 So, why do I consider this to be helpful?

 - Forces me to code in baby steps and thus have small commits.

 - By having small commits, it would be easier, later on, to track down bugs.